 People seek therapy for many different reasons: perhaps you are struggling to come to terms with something specific that you have experienced, or it might be more an awareness of feeling maybe sad, stuck or isolated, a feeling that something in life has gone wrong.
 Engaging in therapy can be a challenging but very rewarding process and I respect the courage it takes to talk about what is traumatic or painful.

 Training, qualifications & experience

-MA Psychotherapy and Counselling
+MA - Psychotherapy and Counselling (Distinction)

 Postgraduate Diploma (Level 7)- Integrative Psychotherapy and Counselling

-Postgraduate Certificate in Psychotherapy and Counselling
+Postgraduate Foundation Certificate - Psychotherapy and Counselling

 Areas of counselling I deal with